Iguatu

 Iguatu is a city in Ceará, a Brazilian State, with a population of 103,074 (2020 est.).
-Edinaldo Lavor is the city's mayor.

 History

 A village of Quixelôs Indians existed at this site before the arrival of the Portuguese.
 In 1707 the Society of Jesus began Western settlement here.
 It has been classed as a city since 1874.
 It is the seat of the Roman Catholic Diocese of Iguatu.

 Transportation

 Iguatu is served by Dr. Francisco Tomé da Frota Airport.